 Homelessness prevention services in Wales have expanded over recent years, but work is still required by some local authorities in order to further develop services.
 The WLGA has developed two toolkits to help local authorities to develop and adapt their services in this area.

-- This toolkit focuses on the housing options interview and the actions local authorities can take to help someone avoid homelessness
+- Toolkit: Housing options interview and the actions local authorities can take to help someone avoid homelessness View here

-- This toolkit focuses on developing private rented sector access schemes to provide accommodation for people who are at risk of homelessness.
-These schemes have an important role in addressing homelessness, given the power that local authorities have to use the private rented sector to meet their homelessness duties
+- Toolkit: Developing private rented sector access schemes to provide accommodation for people who are at risk of homelessness.
+These schemes have an important role in addressing homelessness, given the power that local authorities have to use the private rented sector to meet their homelessness duties View here

 For more information contact: Jim McKirdle